009Kings/beeFree/README.md

 ## Wednesday (Day 5)

 I needed to have a start state which would initialise everytime the game restarted, so I made an empty object and a function to fill it.
 This seemed like a great idea until I broke the game.
 ![What a fun screen that isn't!](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/noGame.png)

 The fix is to start out the gameState.gameRunning to be false (because it's not running), that way when init() is called it initialises it to true, thus starting the game.

-Always avoiding the death of my beloved bee, I decided to work on literally anything else, so I moved on to scoring.
+Always avoiding the death of my beloved bee, I decided to work on <strong>literally anything else</strong>, so I moved on to scoring.
 I wanted to make sure that I only had the top five scores and had them in order.
-I created a function to make my <li> components that also included a span of the score itself for easy comparison purposes.
+I created a function to make my li components that also included a span of the score itself for easy comparison purposes.
 ```
 function createScore() {
     var li = document.createElement("li");